rachelradical/rachelradical.github.io/index.md

 ## 🌟 Current Initiatives

-I'm currently launching **[Incline AI](https://inclineai.tech)**, a consultancy empowering Pittsburgh-area businesses, nonprofits, and educators to integrate AI technology practically and confidently.
+I recently launched **[Incline AI](https://inclineai.tech)**, a consultancy empowering Pittsburgh-area businesses, nonprofits, and educators to integrate AI technology practically and confidently.
+Additionally, I am wrapping up production on Blabbr, an AI-powered mobile app designed specifically for users with ADHD.
+Learn more at **[Blabbr](https://blabbrapp.com)**, and be sure to sign up for updates!

 ---